4k-developer/4K-Botnet/README.md

 2) Inject "bot.js" or "bot-d.js" into the victim's webpage

 # Commands
-You can put any JS in the "cmds.js" file and it will be executed [i.e. "alert('Hacked by Chowix40!')]
+You can put any JS code in the "cmds.js" file and it will be executed [i.e. "alert('Hacked by Chowix40!')]

 ## DDoS - UNTESTED
 + Usage - cmds.php: DDoS(); url.php: URL